Do you want to know how to name image files for SEO?

 Did you know Google doesn’t recommend using underscores?

-You’ve read it right… when you name your image files, it’s always recommended to choose dashes or hyphens instead of underscores?
+You’ve read it right… when you name your image files, it’s always recommended to choose dashes or hyphens instead of underscores.
+And use lower-case letters only.

 See the example below: